-Here at Huntley + Co we have the absolute privilege of working closely with some of the best property stylists throughout Sydney.
-We are also blessed with an internal team that possess an incredible pool of knowledge from their various backgrounds in real estate, marketing, onsite property styling and small business management.
+Here at Huntley + Co we have the privilege of working closely with some of the most talented property stylists throughout Sydney.
+We also have an internal team that possess an incredible pool of knowledge from their various backgrounds in real estate, marketing, property styling and small business.
 With our ears and eyes on the ground, we are able to gain valuable insight into what is currently working for businesses within the industry and also what is not.
-This, coupled with my previous life as a property stylist, has led me to want to share some of the things I believe are key to success in this ever-evolving industry.
+With this, along with my experience in a past life as senior property stylist, I wanted to share some of the things I believe are key to success in this ever-evolving industry.

 First and foremost, your relationships with real estate agents are vital.
 Put simply, they are your lifeline.
 If you can establish relationships with two to three agents that are fiercely loyal to you, this is half the battle won.
-Networking and getting in front of agents is essential and the more you can do this the better.
-Set up meet and greets with as many agents as you can in the area you wish to service and leave beautiful marketing collateral with them that will make a lasting impression.
-Which leads me to my next point.
+Networking and introducing yourself to agents is essential and the more you can do this the better.
+For every home you style, make sure you contact the selling agent, as well as the other agents from their office, to introduce yourself and tell them about the services you offer.
+It is important to provide beautiful marketing collateral that will make a lasting impression.
+Which leads me to my next point…

 Train yourself.
 As Founder and Principal Educator of the International Institute of Home Staging Naomi Findlay says, “The most successful property stylists and stagers make ongoing training and development a key priority throughout their career”.
 I also can’t stress the importance of spatial skills in this line of work.
 Knowing how to properly measure up a space and select furniture that is to scale and proportional is critical and will separate you as a professional.
 Property stylists are highly skilled curators of interior spaces with well-trained eyes for detail.
 You will need to stay abreast with the latest design trends and suppliers and know which styles best suit which target markets, while being able appeal to the widest possible audience – a skill set in itself!
 You will need to know how to emphasise a property’s attributes and minimise its low lights and have extensive knowledge of the real estate markets in which you operate.

 Lastly, quality stock is what will truly separate you from your competitors.
-While quality furniture and accessories may cost you more upfront, they will stand the test of time and serve you much better than their cheaper counterparts that will only need replacing more regularly and don’t look anywhere near as nice.
+While quality furniture and accessories may cost you more upfront, they will stand the test of time and serve you much better than their cheaper counterparts.
 More importantly, the quality of your stock is a direct reflection of your brand.
 While it’s a significant investment, it’s one worth making!
 This is something we feel truly passionate about here at Huntley + Co.